 Is Marble Waterproof?

 On the other hand, the others who believe that marble is not waterproof is half right because it is a porous material.
 However, the micro tiny holes will not soak up water.
 They will take in a stain though.
-What this means is that if you were to spill wine on your marble floor or countertop, that liquid will seep in to those tiny pours, settling in and discoloring the surface.
+What this means is that if you were to spill wine on your marble floor or countertop, that liquid will seep into those tiny pores, settling in and discoloring the surface.

 Type of Marble Thresholds Available